Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 1. Period and Location: Expressionism

-This lesson covers artwork from the years between 1905 and 1913.
+This lesson covers artwork from 1905 to 1913.
 You will explore artwork from Paris, France, where the Fauvists revealed their new works of art at the Autumn Salon of 1905.
-You will also learn about artwork from Dresden, Germany, home of the Expressionist group Die Brücke.
-Finally, you will see artwork from Munich, Germany, home of The Blue Rider, another Expressionist group.
+You will also learn about artwork from Dresden, Germany—home of the Expressionist group Die Brücke.
+Finally, you will see artwork from Munich, Germany—home of The Blue Rider, another Expressionist group.

 term to know